LEAPS® & Cycles

 Do some brokers recognize LEAPS® securities as stocks and allow writing of covered calls against LEAPS®, even in retirement accounts?

-Many brokerages do not allow short stock positions in retirement accounts under any circumstances.
+Many online options brokerages do not allow short stock positions in retirement accounts under any circumstances.
 Buying a long-term call and selling short-term calls against it is a popular strategy called a calendar spread.
 While this hedges the written calls, brokerage firms do not consider them to be covered.
 In the event of assignment, because of the one-day lag between exercise and assignment, using the long-term call to close out the position requires being short the stock for a day.

 When are the exchanges going to list 2017 LEAPS®?